-Section VI: Concluding thoughts and considerations for policymakers
+Section VI: Concluding thoughts and considerations for policymakers.

-The Per Capita Tax Survey 2021 lands at a time of significant flux in our economic circumstances, and notable shifts in rhetoric about debt and spending in the wake of the massive social and economic disruption caused by COVID-19.
+The Per Capita Tax Survey 2022 lands at a time of significant flux in our economic circumstances, and notable shifts in rhetoric about debt and spending in the wake of the massive social and economic disruption caused by COVID-19.

-Ahead of the federal budget in the second week of May, Treasury officials have revised their expectations for inflation and wage growth, accepting that the rate of unemployment will need to fall significantly below pre-pandemic levels before wages begin to rise and consumer spending lifts sufficiently to support the recovery of small and medium enterprises across the country.
-The Treasurer has broken with decades of economic orthodoxy and conservative fiscal policy to eschew the pursuit of a budget surplus in favour of continued government investment to drive down the unemployment rate.
+In 2021, Treasury officials revised their expectations for inflation and wage growth, accepting that the rate of unemployment needed to fall significantly below pre-pandemic levels before wages begin to rise and consumer spending lifts sufficiently to support the recovery of small and medium enterprises across the country.
+The former Treasurer broke with decades of economic orthodoxy and conservative fiscal policy to eschew the pursuit of a budget surplus in favour of continued government investment to drive down the unemployment rate.

-It is still too early to tell whether the shifts in attitude among policy makers will be permanent and signal a new, post-COVID era in which the mantra of small government and low taxes is replaced by a more active role for the state in driving sustainable growth and investment.
+It is still too early to tell whether the shifts in attitude among policymakers will be permanent and signal a new, post-COVID era in which the mantra of small government and low taxes is replaced by a more active role for the state in driving sustainable growth and investment.